bbt-vinz/vSlider/README.md

-# vSlider dynamic slider / carousel plugin vSlider is a flexible and dynamic carousel/slider plugin.
+# vSlider - dynamic slider / carousel plugin (current version: 2.0.1)

+vSlider is a flexible and dynamic carousel/slider plugin.

 It is designed to help you build a slideshow with ease.
 The plugin currently supports sliding transtions.

 It has most of the necessary features such as pagination, navigation (previous and next to navigate around carousel and/or each slide).

 The main goal for this plugin is to have, if not all, most of the control over the markup and html structure each time user creates a slideshow.